ArcticOwl-Dev/RimWorld_Mod_Template_VSCode/README.md

 1. Download and install [.NET Core SDK](https://dotnet.microsoft.com/download/dotnet-core) and [.Net Framework 4.8 Developer Pack](https://dotnet.microsoft.com/download/dotnet-framework/net48).
 This step can be skipped if you already have required C# packages from Visual Studio IDE.
 2. Install [C# extension](https://marketplace.visualstudio.com/items?itemName=ms-dotnettools.csharp).
 3. Clone, pull or download this template into your Rimworld `Mods` folder.
-4. Add Path to the RimWorld installation as a new line in the file .vscode\RimWorldPath.txt (not needed if RimWorld is installed in the Standard Steam Libary in C: Drive )
+4. Add Path to the RimWorld installation as a new line in the file `.vscode\RimWorldPath.txt` (not needed if RimWorld is installed in the Standard Steam Libary in C: Drive )

 ## First Steps

 1. Change .vscode\mod.csproj [RootNamespace], [AssemblyName] and [VersionPrefix]
 2. Change mod-structure\About\About.xml
-3. Build Mod [F5] -> RimWorld starts automatic
+3. Build Mod `F5` -> RimWorld starts automatic

 ## Additional notes

 - Mod can be placed independed of the RimWorld installation
-- The Build Mod is placed in the [Dist] folder, plus a .zip version of the mod
+- The Build Mod is placed in the `Dist` folder, plus a `.zip` version of the mod
-- For XML only modders change from [Build Mod + Start RimWorld] to [Build Mod + Start RimWorld] in RUN AND DEBUG Tab [CTRL + SHIFT + D]
+- For XML only modders change from `Build Mod + Start RimWorld` to `Build Mod + Start RimWorld` in RUN AND DEBUG Tab `CTRL + SHIFT + D`
--
+- When using `Build Mod DEV + Start RimWorld` a timestamp is added to the about.xml file